 I have difficulty reading.
 Can someone help me vote?

 Yes.
 You can bring or ask anyone to help you except for the following categories of people: an employer, a labor union official, a candidate on the ballot, or the family member of a candidate on the ballot.

 English is not my first language.
 Can someone help me when I vote?

 Yes.
 A voter can bring an interpreter of his choice to assist in the polling booth.
 The only people who cannot serve as an interpreter are an employer, a labor union official, a candidate on the ballot, or the family member of a candidate on the ballot.

 Can I still vote in person if I applied for an absentee ballot?

 Yes, you can.
 So long as your ballot has not been received and accepted by your county, you can choose to vote in person.
 If you have your absentee ballot in your possession, take it with you to the polls and give it to the poll worker.
-The poll worker will dispose of your old ballot and let you vote at the polling place.
+The poll worker will dispose of your old ballot and let you vote on the machines.
 If you do not have your absentee ballot in your possession (for example, you have not received it yet, or you’ve misplaced it), that’s okay too.
 Simply tell the poll worker you applied for one, but that you’d like to vote in person instead.
 The poll worker will ask you to sign a form where you swear you haven’t voted, and then you’ll be permitted to vote in person.